 Dear 13-year old self… Don’t hate your two different colored eyes.
 Even though kids ask you if you can see out of your half brown/half blue eye, gently tell them that it’s only a genetic variation of your iris and move on.
 One day you’ll think it’s cool!

 Dear 14-year old self… Thank you for begging and pleading with your mom and dad to let you go out for the track team.
 You are about to fall in love with a sport that will stay with you for a lifetime.

-Dear 16-year old self… Don’t be insulted when the ticket taker asks your uncle and aunt how old the little boy in the back seat is when you’re going to see “The World’s Greatest Athlete” at the drive-in.
+Dear 16-year old self… Don’t be insulted when the ticket taker asks your uncle and aunt how old the little boy in the back seat is when you’re joining them for a movie at the drive-in.
 Someday you’ll be thankful for your young looking skin!
 To him calling you a boy?
 I have no thoughts on that; just don’t let it eat at you for the next 40 years.